Tapping into artificial intelligence’s real benefits for clinicians and patients

 - Real-time patient data monitoring9

 In addition, learning algorithms allow generative AI to become more advanced and accurate over time with human interaction to help train them.
-That means that the longer you use AI, the better results you’ll gain.
+That means that the longer you use an AI model, the better results you’ll gain.
 However, it’s important to be mindful of a few considerations: generative AI requires some level of human involvement in order to learn and improve, so resources should be allocated to help monitor and train the technology.
-Additionally, IT leaders within healthcare organizations should help ensure that patient data remains secure, and all use is HIPAA compliant.
-Secure, privately-owned instances of an AI tool are one way to confirm that PHI isn’t mingled with broader data.

 Three examples of how to incorporate AI into your daily workflow

-1. Automation of clinical notetaking
+Automated clinical notetaking

 Let’s say that you’re the CEO of a privately-owned clinic for obstetrics and gynecology.
 You’ve noticed a decrease in productivity recently during patient encounters.
-Physicians are spending a surplus of hours during the week just on notetaking alone, and as a result you’ve been getting signs that patient satisfaction is decreasing due to burnout and lack of one-on-one time.
+Physicians are spending a surplus of hours during the week just on notetaking alone, and as a result you’ve seen increased burnout among your clinicians as well as lower patient satisfaction because the encounter feels rushed.
 So, your ob-gyn clinic decides to implement new AI technology that would help automate these clinician notetaking tasks during daily patient encounters.
-Physicians can now dictate a patient’s medical history, symptoms, and health plan to an AI notetaking app on their computers that generates accurate clinical notes in real-time, allowing them to spend more focused time caring for their patients.

-2. Diagnosis and early detection
+Diagnosis and early detection

-3. Personalized patient outreach
+Personalized patient outreach

-Reduce documentation time with athenahealth voice-powered solutions
+Reduce documentation time with athenahealth AI-powered and voice-powered solutions

-With these examples in mind, we’d like to demonstrate how athenahealth is already using AI technology to help reduce documentation time and prevent clinician burnout. athenaOne Dictation and athenaOne Voice Assistant powered by Nuance use voice-to-text to help you accurately document patient care and reduce time spent on clinical notetaking.
-You can move between patient encounter fields more efficiently using simple voice commands, and there’s no need to change how you document.
+athenaOne Dictation and athenaOne Voice Assistant powered by Nuance use voice-to-text to help you accurately document patient care and reduce time spent on clinical notetaking.
+You can use simple voice commands to move between patient encounter fields more efficiently, and there’s no need to change how you document.
 Pre-existing global and custom macros, templates, and accelerators can support your preferred documentation style, and it’s mobile-friendly, so there’s no need to carry a laptop between patient encounters.

 Instances of AI technology in healthcare are still developing day by day, but the opportunity to address the current pain points of the healthcare industry is massive, and one that the healthcare industry can’t afford to pass up.
-Physicians can help educate their patients on the benefits of AI and how they’re using this technology in their day-to-day, so patients feel more informed about its use.
-Starting with automation can help your healthcare organization ease into integrating generative AI into your healthcare tech, while also seeing big benefits.
-You don’t have to wait for the future of AI to start streamlining your workflows with athenahealth.
+Physicians can help educate their patients on the benefits of AI and how they’re using this technology to deliver patient care, so patients feel more informed about its use.
+Starting with automation, predictive analytics, natural language processing and machine learning AI tools – many of which are already built into athenaOne – can help your healthcare organization ease into integrating generative AI into your healthcare tech, while also seeing big benefits.

 - 2023 Physician Sentiment Survey, commissioned by athenahealth and fielded by Harris Poll, Jan 2024